Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 Then do they await except the way of the former peoples?
 But you will never find in the way of Allah any change, and you will never find in the way of Allah any alteration.

-Since Muhammad was unable to perform the miracle of fire in front of Jews, thus the ways of Allah changed immediately to accommodate Muhammad's inability to perform miracles.
+Since Muhammad was unable to perform the miracle of fire in front of the Jews, a sudden shift occurred in the ways of Allah to accommodate his inability to demonstrate miracles.

-Why did Muhammad change the Sunnah of Allah in front of the Meccans and didn't show them the miracle of fire?
+This raises the question: why did Muhammad deviate from the Sunnah of Allah in front of the Meccans and refrain from showing them the miracle of fire?

 Some more traditions about Ibn Sayyad: